 - Protruding or herniated (slipped) disk and pinched nerve

-- Congenital (present at birth) abnormalities of your vertebrae and bones
+- Congenital (present at birth) spinal deformity

-Loss of bladder and bowel control, with weakness in both legs, are symptoms of a serious condition that requires immediate medical attention.
+- Loss of bladder and bowel control, with weakness in both legs, are symptoms of a serious condition that requires immediate medical attention

 - Arm numbness or tingling